Edu4Chip/Didactic-SoC/doc/contributing.md

 ## Branches

 When merging branches, branch should always sync itself to main branch before accepting merge.
-This protects XML files from being faultily merged.
-Sometimes default merge rules work with them just fine, but sometimes the merges behave erraticly.
+This protects XML files from being faultily merged by automation.
+Sometimes default merge rules work with them just fine, but sometimes the merges can behave erraticly.

 E.G. Require merge of main to branch before accepting any requests.